-Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

 From: Councillor John Stamolis

 - 1. Inform Councillors of the schedule for emptying bins in parks (weekdays, weekends, and public holidays) and how to report overflowing bins; - 2.
 Review service levels and make adjustments where needed; and - 3.
 Report back to Council on the above.